-An Interview With a Guy Who Has Broken Into Coachella, Bonnaroo, Glastonbury, and the Grammys
+An Interview With a Guy That Has Broken Into Coachella, Bonnaroo, Glastonbury, and the Grammys

-In the space of four years Marcus has been to almost 50 festivals around the world.
-Along the way he’s made friends with bands like Mumford & Sons, found himself clinging underneath festival cess-pits, and hanging out with people called Acid Chris.
-This is not his day job—he shoots for stations like HBO and creates music videos.
+In the space of four years Marcus has been to almost fifty festivals around the world.
+Along the way he’s made friends with bands like Mumford & Sons, found himself clinging underneath festival cess-pits, and and hanging out with people called Acid Chris.
+This is not his day job – he shoots for stations like HBO and creates music videos.
 But somehow, between hitch-hiking across the United States and being one of the most sought-after photographers in music, he’s found time to compile his four-year festival experience into a documentary.

 I called up Marcus yesterday evening to find out more about the film, his life, and whether or not he decided to graduate university or go on tour with a world-renowned band.

 Noisey: How did this all start?
 What was the first festival you broke into?

 Marcus: It was Coachella 2010.
 That was the first festival I ever went to.

 Have you ever paid to go to a festival?

 I’ve never paid yet, no. It really came down to Coachella being really close, we’d been talking about it for months, and this girl I really liked at school was going to be there.